jpmaddox97/module_4_challenge/README.md

 ![Risk Image](images/risk.jpg)
 # Risk Return Analysis

 >"Risk return analysis is typically done using sharpe ratios and betas.
-Using these metrics we can determine what may make a good addition to a portfolio"
+Using these metrics we can determine what may make a good addition to a portfolio."

 ---
 ## Directory